top of page

 That certain places can shift something inside us to inspire, support, or challenge us to grow and transform is fascinating to me.
 And it further validates the reasons why people have periods of their life where they just have to uproot and move cities or where the only option seems to be taking an extended break from their home and regular life somewhere far away.
 Travel changes and heals us, it helps us to evolve." thetravellinglight.com

-To create your own astrography chart, click here: astro.com or read further thetravellinglights's blog for clear step by step instruction.
+To create your astrography chart, click here: astro.com or read further thetravellinglights's blog for a clear step-by-step instruction.

-I astro-checked Malta and many other places of my interest, and it made me think about why I got the opportunity to travel there and was I actually in the right place for a matter I failed to understand?
+I astro-checked Malta and many other places of my interest, and it made me think about why I got the opportunity to travel there and if I was in the right place for a matter I failed to understand.

 bottom of page